Promoting Agricultural Practices Based in Ecological and Environmental Justice Principles to Address the Climate Crisis and Food Security

 DEMOCRATIC – Agricultural systems based on cooperative and bioregional communities, in contrast to the dominant corporate-driven model.
-ICCA promotes practices that include social and cultural diversity, economic and food equity, food sovereignty and security, and appropriate small-scale technology, among other equitable and ecological values.
-ICCA rejects patenting of seeds, animals, or other life forms.
+IACA promotes practices that include social and cultural diversity, economic and food equity, food sovereignty and security, and appropriate small-scale technology, among other equitable and ecological values.
+IACA rejects patenting of seeds, animals, or other life forms.

 The IACA advocates converting to ecological agriculture systems and ending industrial

-agriculture practices by 2050 as an urgent necessity toward mitigating and reducing
+agriculture practices as an urgent necessity toward mitigating and reducing

 greenhouse gas (GHG) emissions and providing other fundamental co-benefits such as

 The AIM for Climate is an initiative initially announced by U.S. Secretary of Agriculture Tom Vilsack and the United Arab Emirates in 2021.
 Since then, it has gained support from the Bill and Melinda Gates Foundation and numerous corporations involved in industrial agriculture as well as 42 countries.
 It has also received the COP President’s Endorsement for past COPs 26 and 27, and this years COP28.

 IACA sees promotion of agritech to expand industrial agriculture as an existential threat to humanity and the planet as it accelerates the climate crisis and decimates farm communities and food security.
 The technologies that AIM will spend billions developing will result in what the IACA calls the DANGER (acronym) paradigm for the farmers and the planet: